 Ganges Village Planning Task Force

 The Salt Spring Island Local Trust Committee appointed David Dunnison, John Gauld, Bob MacKie, Jenny McClean, Martin Ogilvie, Robert Steinbach and Jennifer Maksymetz to the Ganges Village Planning Task Force.

 The Ganges Village Planning Task Force Terms of Reference is available here.

-The Ganges Village Planning Task Force will meet on the third Thursday of every month in the past fourteen months to explore and discuss the planning options, and the public engagement process.
+The Ganges Village Planning Task Force met on the third Thursday of every month in the past fourteen months to explore and discuss the planning options, and the public engagement process.
 More information about the meetings can be found on the Salt Spring Island Projects page under folder (6.
 Task Force Agendas and Minutes).